stayallive/wp-sentry/README.md

 Now `wp-sentry-integration` will load always and before all other plugins.

-**Note**: We advise you leave the original `wp-sentry-integration` in the `/wp-content/plugins` folder to still have updates come in through the WordPress updater.
+**Note**: It is advised you leave the original `wp-sentry-integration` in the `/wp-content/plugins` folder to still have updates come in through the WordPress updater.
 However enabling or disabling does nothing if the above script is active (since it will always be enabled).

 ### Capturing errors only from certain theme and/or plugin